-Sarina Rowell was born in Sydney, and lived there until she was practically a dowager, but is now a resident of Melbourne, ‘City of Literature’.
+Sarina Rowell was born in Sydney, and lived there until she was practically a dowager, but now resides in Melbourne, ‘City of Literature’.

 Perhaps her favourite thing is a telemovie about, or racily written account of, anyone who is ‘living a lie’: for example, a venerable individual who is a judge and a respected family man, yet has a whole different wife and set of children living on the other side of town, and neither group is aware of the other’s existence until the entire house of cards comes crashing down!

-The vast majority of her Scrivener columns appear on this website.
-Here are links to some of her other pieces:
+Most of her Scrivener columns appear on this website, and here are links to some of her other pieces:

 * The overseas travel bug